n0jo/rackwindows/readme.md

 ![Rackwindows Tape](res/images/tape_panels.jpg)

 Tape is Airwindows' attempt to capture the very essence of what running audio through tape machines does to the signal.
 Driving it not only alters the volume, but also applies certain characteristics which are often associated with tape.
-The bump control allows to adjust the low end, e.g. in order to reign in excessive bass.
+The bump control allows to adjust the low end.

 [More information](http://www.airwindows.com/tape)